 Partial Disability

 Some contracts provide partial disability (aka residual disability) benefits, or partial coverage can be purchased as a rider, that covers the insured when the insured can do some duties and earn some income, but cannot work full-time at full capacity, and suffers a loss of income as a result.
 A loss-of-income test is generally used to calculate payments.
 If the insured loses any income because of injury or disease, then the insurance company will pay a specified percentage of the loss of income, up to a maximum amount specified in the contract.
-Generally, the amount paid is equal to the percentage of the total disability payment that is equal to the percentage of lost income.
+The amount paid = the percentage of the total disability payment = the percentage of lost income.
 Thus, if a person earns $4,000 per month and has a disability policy that would pay $2,000 per month for total disability, then the policy would pay $1,000 per month for a 50% loss of income.

 Accidental Death, Dismemberment, and Loss-of-Sight Benefits